imsdev/ims-java-jmp/README.md

 ## More information

-A similar sample that actually queries an IMS database is available in the Java in IMS solution adoption kit, as described in details in <a href="https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sk/ims_apmdovr.htm" target="_blank">IBM Knowledge Center</a>.
-This database version of Java sample works in similar ways except the `CustomerService.java` file issues SQL queries to a sample database.
-You can find more information about the sample Java code and the sample code to set up the Java environment in the solution adoption kit's <a href="https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sk/ims_apmd_samplesovr.htm" target="_blank">Samples overview</a> section.
+A Java sample based on the database version that queries an IMS database is available in the [Java in IMS solution adoption kit](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sk/ims_apmdovr.htm) in IBM Knowledge Center.
+The solution adoption kit is a set of learning resources such as articles, videos, blog posts, and sample code that helps you and your team through your application modernization journey.